Skip to content

 results.append(result)

-We can see that the Self-Supervised appraoch has slightly better accuracy and lower loss.
+We can see that the Self-Supervised approach has better lower loss.
 This is not a definite phenomenon and it depends on how well we were able to learn the representation during Pre-training.

 pd.DataFrame(results)